ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/The_Boobonic/key_upstairs.md

 - (a piano plays by itself)
     - `Note` if they 'guide' the piano it will inspire them with a d6 on charisma checks
 - spy `Ceril` at the front desk, who every once in a while has pixies flit in and out from the door behind him handing him notes.
 He takes a glance and files them away
+- A dragonborn bouncer guards the hallway to the vip area.

 **Ceril Montgomery** is the proprieter